-Given the large market opportunity for esophageal precancer screening we may face multiple competitors in the future, some of which possess significantly greater financial and other resources and development capabilities than us.
+Given the large market opportunity for esophageal precancer testing we may face multiple competitors in the future, some of which possess significantly greater financial and other resources and development capabilities than us.
 Our EsoGuard test may face competition from new biomarkers also designed to detect esophageal precancer and conditions along the BE-EAC spectrum.

 The Mayo Clinic and Exact Sciences Inc. (Nasdaq: EXAS) have published preliminary data on such biomarkers and have publicly expressed a commitment to advancing them to commercialization.
-Investigators at Johns Hopkins University associated with a privately held firm called Capsulomics LLC have published limited data on methylation biomarkers for BE.
+Investigators at Johns Hopkins University associated with a privately held firm called Previse have published limited data on methylation biomarkers for BE.
 Of note, both groups used the EsophaCap "sponge-on-a-string" cell collection device.

-Other manufactures have developed noninvasive esophageal cell collection devices most notably "sponge-on-a-string" devices which may compete with EsoCheck.
+Other manufacturers have developed noninvasive esophageal cell collection devices most notably "sponge-on-a-string" devices which may compete with EsoCheck.
 One such device, Cytosponge, previously marketed by in the U.S. by Medtronic Inc. (NYSE: MDT), which is similar to EsophaCap, the device we acquired in our acquisition of CapNostics LLC and is utilized almost exclusively for clinical research, is a spherical mesh sponge encapsulated in soluble gelatin that dissolves in the stomach.
 The expanded sponge brushes the lining of the esophagus as it is withdrawn and retrieved.
-Although, unlike EsoCheck, this device does not provide anatomic targeting nor protect their sample from dilution and contamination during device withdrawal, future biomarkers may have sufficient sensitivity to detect BE-EAC despite such dilution and contamination.
+EndoSign, commercialized by Cyted, and much like Cytosponge and our own EsophaCap before it, is a small mesh sponge within a soluble gelatin capsule that needs to reside in the stomach for some time until it fully dissolves and then is pulled thru the targeted region brushing the lining of the esophagus and then later retrieved.
+Although, unlike EsoCheck, these devices do not provide anatomic targeting nor protect their sample from dilution and contamination during device withdrawal, future biomarkers may have sufficient sensitivity to detect BE-EAC despite such dilution and contamination.
 Manufacturers may also be developing new tools that have not yet been announced that provide noninvasive esophageal cell sampling with the same or better protection from dilution and contamination as EsoCheck.

 Several well-capitalized companies are developing "liquid biopsy" tests for early cancer detection based on circulating tumor DNA.
 Although none of these tests yet purport to detect early precancer in the bloodstream, technological advances could result in sufficient sensitivity to do so generally and for conditions along the BE-EAC spectrum.
-Such advances could put EsoGuard and EsoCheck at a significant competitive disadvantage in the esophageal precancer screening market as it would be logistically much simpler to send the patient for a routine blood draw instead of a specialized office procedure like EsoCheck, and patients would generally prefer such a blood draw over even a noninvasive procedure such as EsoCheck.
+Such advances could put EsoGuard and EsoCheck at a significant competitive disadvantage in the esophageal precancer testing market as it would be logistically much simpler to send the patient for a routine blood draw instead of a specialized office procedure like EsoCheck, and patients would generally prefer such a blood draw over even a noninvasive procedure such as EsoCheck.

 Additional, still unproven, technologies with the potential to compete with EsoGuard and EsoCheck in the future, include breath tests and oral tests which may be capable of identifying the presence of BE.
-For example, there is early data to suggest that an "electric nose" device which measures volatile organic compounds (VOCs) developed by Aeonose, The eNose Company, based in the Netherlands, may be able to identify patients with BE.
-Preliminary published data from Columbia University School of Medicine found differences in the oral bacterial microbiome, obtain with a simple saliva sample or oral swab, may correlate with the presence of BE.
+For example, there is early data to suggest that an "electric nose" device which measures volatile organic compounds (VOCs) developed by The eNose Company, based in the Netherlands, may be able to identify patients with BE.
+Preliminary published data from Columbia University School of Medicine found that differences in the oral bacterial microbiome, obtained with a simple saliva sample or oral swab, may correlate with the presence of BE.